hrolfrc/sppam/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to scorelp's documentation!
+Welcome to sppam's documentation!
 ============================================

-This project is a reference implementation to anyone who wishes to develop scikit-learn compatible classes.
+This project develops the SPPAM classifier.

 .. toctree::
    :maxdepth: 2